Europa Cinemas London

 In line with Film London's aims to broaden the geographical spread of cultural cinema provision in the capital, Film London is the network leader for cinemas collectively meeting the objectives of Europa Cinemas.
 The cinemas accepted benefit from financial incentives by screening a significant number diverse European non-national films and offering initiatives that target Young Audiences.

-Cinemas in Film London's mini-network are The Lexi, Shortwave and Riverside Studios.
+Cinemas in Film London's mini-network are The Lexi, Shortwave and the Regent Street Cinema.
 Not only do the cinemas receive financial incentives that being part of the network offer, but also the additional support the network provides.
 This includes access to the newsletter and conference, and established members of the Europa network.
 Being accepted into the Europa network has been invaluable for these smaller exhibitors to develop and grow to ensure they remain key suppliers of diverse programming in their areas, whilst encouraging and engaging with new, wider audiences.

 About Europa Cinemas: